Chrd26/chrd26.github.io/_posts/2024-08-20-jumpinball-progress-3.markdown

 ![This is a screenshot of Visual Studio showing the updated additional library option with the new directory.](/assets/images/jumping-ball-screenshot-for-blog-1.png)

-The files are copied to their corresponding directories as soon as the build is compelte.
+The files are copied to their corresponding directories as soon as the build is complete.

 ![This is a screenshot of the Windows file explorer that shows all the files neatly placed in the target directory](/assets/images/jumping-ball-screenshot-for-blog-3.png)